 Acknowledgement: Every detail of implantation in this section comes directly from our customers.
 We thank them for answering our questions.
 We do not mention our customers by name in our public documents, out of respect for their privacy.

-[15-AUG-24] A implantable device, its leads, and any head fixture attachments must well-secured and well-tolerated by the animal if the implantation is a success.
-Both the volume and the mass of the implant are important, but all our telemetry implants have density close to 2 g/cc, so we will talk only of the mass of the devices, and assume that the density is close to 2 g/cc.
+A implantable device, its leads, and any head fixture attachments must well-secured and well-tolerated by the animal if the implantation is a success.
+Both the volume and the mass of the implant are important, but all our telemetry implants have density close to 2 g/cc, so we will talk only of the mass of the devices.
 Most strains mice are roughly 10 g after 3 weeks and 20 g after 6 weeks.
-Our A3048S transmitters weigh 1.9 g.
-They are tolerated by mice 15 g and larger.
-Our A3049H transmitters are 2.9 g.
-They are tolerated by mice 20 g and larger.
+Our A3048S transmitters weigh 1.9 g and they are tolerated by mice 15 g and larger.
+Our A3049H transmitters are 2.9 g and they are tolerated by mice 20 g and larger.
 Male Sprague-Dawley rats reach 300 g at 8 weeks, while females reach 300 g only after 16 weeks.
-Our A3049D transmitters are 5.8 g.
+Our A3049D transmitters are 6.0 g.
 They are well-tolerated by rats of 80 g.
 Our A3049L transmitters are 14 g.
-According to one implanter, the A3028L is not tolerated by smaller rats, and even when implanted in a 300-g rat, if the transmitter is placed too far to the posterior, over the femoral region, the rat will be so irritated by the transmitter that it will scratch right through its skin.
+According to one implanter, the A3049L is not tolerated by smaller rats, and even when implanted in a 300-g rat, if the transmitter is placed too far to the posterior, over the femoral region, the rat will be so irritated by the transmitter that it will scratch right through its skin.

 One of our collaborators measured the weight of four 28-day-old rats before and after implantation of a 2.6-g transmitter.
 The animals weighed as little as 55 g at the time of implantation.
 A control animal received no transmitter and was subject to no surgery.
 All five animals cohabited in the same cage in the week following, and we recorded EEG continuously from the four implanted transmitters.